Samsung/tizen-docs/docs/application/tizen-studio-0/setup/openjdk.md

 2. Launch **Terminal** application.

-3. Run the following command to verify whether the OpenJDK version 10 is installed:
+3. Run the following command to verify whether the OpenJDK is installed:
     ```
     java -version
     ```

     > [!NOTE]
-    > If the OpenJDK version 10 is not installed, add the `export JAVA_HOME = /Library/Java/JavaVirtualMachines/jdk-10.jdk/Contents/Home` command in the `.profile` or `.bash_profile` file.
+    > If OpenJDK is not installed, add the `export JAVA_HOME = /Library/Java/JavaVirtualMachines/jdk-12.jdk/Contents/Home` command in the `.profile` or `.bash_profile` file.

 ## Install OpenJFX